Olive-blockchain/Olive-blockchain/CONTRIBUTING.md

 We ask that external contributors create a fork of the `main` branch for any feature work they wish to take on.

-Members of the Chia organization may create feature branches from the `main` branch.
+Members of the Olive organization may create feature branches from the `main` branch.

-In the event an emergency fix is required for the release version of Chia, members of the Chia organization will create a feature branch from the current release branch `1.0.0`.
+In the event an emergency fix is required for the release version of Olive, members of the Olive organization will create a feature branch from the current release branch `1.0.0`.

 ## Branching Strategy